mtsmn/IoT/GA_information_management/ga_im_index_scenario.md

 POST /draft/device/types/{typeId}/logicalinterfaces
 ```

-The following parameters are required:

-Parameter	|	Description
-------	|	-----
-id	|	The identifier created for the logical interface.
-name	|	The name of the device type.
+where *typeId* is the name of the device type.
-schemaId	|	The identifer created for the logical interface resource.
-refs/schema	|	The path to the logical interface resource.
-Typically: /schemas/*schemaId*

 For more details, see the [{{site.data.keyword.iot_short_notm}} HTTP REST API](https://docs.internetofthings.ibmcloud.com/apis/swagger/v0002/state-mgmt.html#!/Device_Types) documentation.

-In this scenario, the logical interface is associated with device type *EnvSensor1* and device type *EnvSensor2*.
+**Note:** In this scenario, the same logical interface *5846ed076522050001db0e12* is associated with *EnvSensor1* and *EnvSensor2*.

-The following example shows how to use cURL to add the logical interface *5846ed076522050001db0e12* which references application schema identifier *5846ec826522050001db0e11* to the device type *EnvSensor1*:
+The following example shows how to use cURL to add the logical interface *5846ed076522050001db0e12* which references logical interface schema identifier *5846ec826522050001db0e11* to the device type *EnvSensor1*:

 ```
 curl --request POST \
 --url https://yourOrgID.internetofthings.ibmcloud.com/api/v0002/draft/device/types/EnvSensor1/logicalinterfaces \
 --header 'authorization: Basic MK2fdJpobP6tOWlhgTR2a4Hklss2eXC7AZIxZWxPL9B8XlVwSZL=' \
 --header 'content-type: application/json' \
---data '{"createdBy" : "a-8x7nmj-9iqt56kfil", "refs" : {"schema" : "/api/v0002/draft/schemas/5846ec826522050001db0e11"},"schemaId" :"5846ec826522050001db0e11", "created" : "2016-12-06T16:53:27Z", "updatedBy" : "a-8x7nmj-9iqt56kfil","id":"5846ed076522050001db0e12","updated" : "2016-12-06T16:53:27Z","name" : "environment sensor interface"}'
+--data '{"id": "5846ed076522050001db0e12"}'
 ```

 The following example shows a response to the POST method: